Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

-  - **Support**: OPTIONAL support in implementations, i.e., any of the properties may be :val:`null` for all entries.
+  - **Support**: OPTIONAL support in implementations, i.e., any of the properties MAY be :val:`null`.
   - **Query**: Support for queries on any of these properties is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.
   - Every references entry MUST contain at least one of the properties.

 Example: